 Revised: February 19, 2015

 Manuscripts: Manuscripts are considered with the understanding that they have not been published previously and are not under consideration by another publication.
+See complete Instructions for Authors for formatting requirements and additional information.

-Cover Letters: Each manuscript must be accompanied by a cover letter containing the following sentence: “In consideration of WMJ’s taking action in reviewing and editing this submission, the author(s) hereby transfer(s), assign(s), or otherwise convey(s) all copyright ownership to WMJ in the event that this work is published in WMJ.”
+Cover Letters: Each manuscript must be accompanied by a cover letter that includes the following sentence: “In consideration of WMJ’s taking action in reviewing and editing this submission, the author(s) hereby transfer(s), assign(s), or otherwise convey(s) all copyright ownership to WMJ in the event that this work is published in WMJ.”
 All co-authors must sign the letter.

-b.
-Affiliations are needed for each author.
+- Affiliations are needed for each author.

 Authorship: WMJ follows the ICMJE guidelines for biomedical publications.
 See icmje.org.
 “Authorship credit should be based on 1) substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; 2) drafting the article or revising it critically for important intellectual content; and 3) final approval of the version to be published.
 Authors should meet conditions 1, 2, and 3.”